Can Guinea Pigs Eat Oranges? (How Much is Safe?)

 Oranges are a source of fiber, folate, potassium, Vitamin A, and B6.
 However, their most significant benefit is their high Vitamin C content.
 A whole orange contains around 70mg of Vitamin C, and one slice (wedge) has about 7mg.

 Guinea pigs (like humans) cannot manufacture their own Vitamin C, so they need to get it through their daily diet.
-A deficiency in this nutrient causes a weakened immune system and makes the body more susceptible to all kinds of diseases.
+A deficiency in this nutrient causes a weakened immune system and makes the body more susceptible to various diseases.

 Guinea pigs typically need an average of 10-30mg of Vitamin C per day to stay healthy and active.
 An orange slice can put a reasonable dent in that requirement.